bombasticSlacks/Reclaimers/Game/Prole.md

 # Prole
 {: .no_toc }

-Prole (ˌprəʊl) is the self-assigned descriptor for humans who were born as [Citizens](Game/Terms-And-Jargon#Citizen) and have worked for [CentGov](Game/Terms-And-Jargon#CentGov) their entire life.
+Prole ([ˌprəʊl](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)) is the self-assigned descriptor for humans who were born as [Citizens](Game/Terms-And-Jargon#Citizen) and have worked for [CentGov](Game/Terms-And-Jargon#CentGov) their entire life.
 Proles are dutiful workers and, though their experiences differ, relate well to one another as they all toil for the same cause.

 ## Details
-* Heights between 4'9" and 6'5".
+* Heights are that of humans.
 * Weigh that of a human of their size.

 ### Cultural Names